 The panel will issue both a certificate and written reasons for its decision.
-Section 253(4) does not apply to a section 257 application.
+Section 253306(4) does not apply to a section 257 Certification to Court application.

-WCAT will provide an unentered copy of the written decision and certificate to all parties to the legal action, all persons invited to participate in the section 257 application, and the Board.
+WCAT will provide an unentered copy of the written decision and certificate to all parties to the legal action, all persons invited to participate in the section 257 Certification to Court application, and the Board.
 WCAT files the certificate and decision in the court registry if the legal action has been brought in British Columbia.
 WCAT provides entered copies of the certificate and decision only to the parties to the legal action.